kgroveshok/z80-homebrew/DEV-DIARY.md

 * TODO Fix LEFT
 * TODO Fix RIGHT
-* TODO Fix IS
 * TODO /STRING for string cut (substr???)
 * TODO REPLACES/SUBSTITUTE for string replace
 * TODO SEARCH is simliar to FIND
-* TODO IS string compare should be renamed to COMPARE

 * TODO Actually forget using op code, there is already a flag to define if the word exists as binary form on the CHEAD WORD_FLAG_CODE.
 What is being used for uwords? yes WORD_SYS_UWORD is used for detecting if sysdict or udict.
 No, that SYS flag is used in op code.
 WORD_FLAG_CODE isnt coded for a memory space.
 Only opcode, so back to that idea
 * TODO to make compile easier to work with only apply to colon word defs and not immediate